Parking is subject to UNH parking regulations. Any issue not referenced in the manual is unauthorized. Regulations are subject to periodic revision.

 C. Presidentially Approved

-1. Reserved parking permits and spaces may be issued to employees by prior approval from the President of the University.
+1. Reserved parking permits and spaces may be issued to employees by prior approval from the President of the University or designee.

 2. All approved reserved parking applicants shall pay the appropriate permit fee and shall be assigned a reserved parking space at a location designated by the Director of Transportation Services.
 Reserved parking fees may not be paid for by use of University funds and must be paid for by personal funds of the applicant.